syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Find-and-Replace/Find-and-replace-with-Word-document).

 ## Find and replace text extending to several paragraphs

 Apart from finding text in a paragraph, you can also find and replace text that extends to several paragraphs in a Word document.
 You can find the first occurrence of the text that extends to several paragraphs by using the `FindSingleLine` method.
 Find the next occurrences of the text by using the `FindNextSingleLine` method.
 Similarly, you can replace text that extends to several paragraphs by using `ReplaceSingleLine` method.